quicwg/base-drafts/draft-ietf-quic-http.md

 Changes to the state of a request stream, including receiving a RST_STREAM (regardless of error code), do not affect the state of the server's response.
-Servers MUST NOT abort a response in progress solely due to a state change on the request stream.
-However, if the request stream terminates without containing a fully-formed HTTP request, the server SHOULD abort its response with the error code HTTP_INCOMPLETE_REQUEST.
+Servers do not abort a response in progress solely due to a state change on the request stream.
+However, if the request stream terminates without containing a usable HTTP request, the server SHOULD abort its response with the error code HTTP_INCOMPLETE_REQUEST.

 ### Header Formatting and Compression